How we bill you if you have a meter

 Estimated water use

 If we haven’t read your meter and don’t receive a reading from you, we’ll estimate your water use.
 Your bill will say if this is the case.

 If we previously billed you based on your estimated use but now have an accurate meter reading, your bill might rise or fall.
 This may be the case if your meter reading shows that you’re using more or less water than we estimated.
 Submit an accurate reading as soon as possible and we can send you a new bill.

 How much water you use

-If there are now more people at from home, working, for example, you may be using more water.
-It’s also common to use more water during warm weather.
-You may also use more water when renovating or when using some appliances more than usual, like showers and washing machines.
+If there are now more people at home, working for example, you may be using more water.
+It’s common to use more water during warm weather.
+You may also use more water when renovating or when using some appliances more often, like showers and washing machines.